City, Province, Country:

-If you are a qualified candidate, please submit a detailed resumι and a covering letter, indicating which position(s) you are interested in, by 21 May 2012.
+If you are a qualified candidate, please submit a detailed resumι and a covering letter by 10 June 2012.
 We will also ask you to complete a mandatory questionnaire during the application process.
-Condition of employment: Candidates must be eligible for reliability status security clearance.
+Condition of employment: Candidate must be eligible for reliability status clearance.
 Relocation assistance may be provided, if required.
-We are committed to employment equity and we encourage applications from qualified men and women, including Aboriginal peoples, persons with disabilities, and members of visible minorities.
+The Bank of Canada benefits from the unique perspectives, attributes and talents of its diverse workforce.
+We offer flexibility to accommodate the needs of our employees and candidates.
+The Bank of Canada is committed to employment equity and actively encourages applications from qualified men and women, including Aboriginal peoples, persons with disabilities, and members of visible minorities.
 Only the candidates selected for an interview will be contacted.

 Sorry, this job is no longer available.

 Copyright © Bank of Canada